Can Mammograms Detect Breast Cancer?

 1. They can save your life

-Finding breast cancer early reduces your risk of dying from the disease by 25-30% or more.
-Women should begin having mammograms yearly at age 40, or even earlier if they are at high risk.
+An early diagnosis of cancer reduces the risk of mortality from the disease by 25-30% or sometimes even more.
+Women must have regular mammograms (done annually) from the age of 40, or earlier if they are at high risk.

 2. Do not be afraid